Skip to content

 The electrician who said “no way” to pump-in cellulose — and what changed his mind in the roof.

 I’m so confident rats won’t nest in our cellulose that I back it with a $1,000 Rodent Reward.
-You can also read the honest version of the rodent question in rats in insulation.
+You can also read the full story on the rodent question in rats in insulation.

 “A fire hazard”?
 Watch the test